UMich-CURLY/DRIFT_Website/_pages/Tutorials.md

 There are 6 core components that make up the DRIFT library:
 <br>
 <br>
 1) **Measurements**: The Measurements component includes classes to represent different types of sensor data relevant for state estimation.
-The primary class, Measurement, serves as a base class for specific measurement types, such as ImuMeasurement (for IMU readings) and ContactMeasurement (for legged robot foot contact states).
+The primary class, Measurement, serves as a base class for specific measurement types, such as ImuMeasurement (for IMU readings) or ContactMeasurement (for legged robot foot contact states).
 These classes primarily serve as data structures to store time-sequential sensor data in a queue, ready to be processed by the filter.

 <div align="center"><img src="{{ site.url }}/DRIFT_Website/images/measurement.png" alt= measurement style="max-width:30%;height:auto"></div>